 Keyshia Cole - "I Should Have Cheated" A song where the singer states that she should of cheated on her boyfriend after the multiple times he accused her of doing so, which he has been suspected of as well.

 Khonnor's "An Ape Is Loose" can be interpreted to concern the singer instigating a breakup with a popular girl or celebrity.

 Katy Perry's "Circle The Drain" is about her breakup with the drug-addicted Travis McCoy.

-And her latest single, "Part of Me", was recorded in the aftermath of the dissolution of her marriage to Russell Brand.
+And "Part of Me" was recorded in the aftermath of the dissolution of her marriage to Russell Brand.
 Take a guess on what it's about.
 Go on!

 Most of Fall Out Boy's earlier material consists of songs that fall into at least one of these categories.
 Examples include "Yule Shoot Your Eye Out", where the singer spitefully tells his ex what she should do for Crhistmas and new Year's, and "Tell That Mick He Just Made My List Of Things To Do Today," where he basically tells her he hates her for breaking up with him for another guy and tells her to "stop burning bridges / and drive off of them / so I can forget about you"

 Escape the Fate's "Let It Go" consists of the singer asking himself if he lets his girl go, since she's not his to own, would the emotional scars and trauma she's inflicted go away or remain.

 Vanessa Carlton's "Carousel" is an unusual example.
 It's a third-person song advising people who've broken up not to dwell on it and to move on.

 Train - "50 Ways to Say Goodbye," which details how the singer intends to tell his friends that his ex died in various freak accidents rather than admit that they've broken up.